 The test contains 20 true/false questions.
 The score is calculated as you go along.
 This site accompanies the authors' textbook, "Finite Mathematics," one chapter of which is on game theory.
 It has been produced by Stefan Waner and Steven R. Costenoble of Hofstra University.

-This is a five-question self-test in which the user has to answer multiple-choice questions about equilibria in games that are set out in normal form.
+This is a nine-question self-test in which the user answers multiple-choice questions about equilibria in games that are set out in normal form.

 Current and past materials from an introductory Game Theory course.
 It includes recommended readings, problem sets, a 95-page PDF booklet of lecture notes, and past exam papers with answers.